 Finally, be sure to write down your experiences, keep records, and share your stories.
 Who knows, you might come up with the next exciting scientific finding about mice.

 There are literally 100's of fiction books with mice as main characters.
-Now would be a great time to reread some of your favorites or try a new one.
+Now would be a great time to reread some of your favorites or try a new one (images and linked titles are affiliate links to Amazon).